Do lawyers ask for money on account when it comes to conveyancing in Great Shelford?

 Where you are retaining lawyers for conveyancing in Great Shelford your lawyer will request that you to provide them with funds to cover the the cost of the conveyancing searches.
 This will be the total of the cost of the conveyancing searches.
 If any down payment is payable against the sale price then this will be required immediately before contracts are exchanged.
 The final balance that is due will be payable a couple of days prior to the day of completion.

-I happen to be the sole beneficiary of my late grandmother’s estate and I have everything in my name now, including the my former home in Great Shelford.
-The Great Shelford property was put into my name in March.
+I am the single recipient of my late father’s will and I have everything in my name alone, including the my former home in Great Shelford.
+Conveyancing formalities meant that the Land Registry date was in June.
 I want to move.
-I understand that there is a CML six month 'rule', which means that my property ownership could be treated the same way as though I had purchased the property in March.
-Will no one buy the property for half a year?
+I do know about the CML 6 month 'rule', meaning my proprietorship will be regarded the same way as though I had purchased the house in June.
+Do I have to wait half a year to sell?

 The CML handbook mandates conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
 Technically you could be impacted by that.
 How sensible a view banks take of it, depend on the mortgage company as this requirement chiefly exists to identify the purchase and immediately sell or the flipping of properties.

 Is it the case that all Great Shelford solicitor practices on the Bank of Ireland conveyancing panel are governed by the SRA?

 As a firm of solicitors, in order to be on the Bank of Ireland conveyancing panel they would need to be governed by the SRA.
 The majority of lenders do permit licenced conveyancers on their panel in which case such firms would be overseen by the Council of Licensed Conveyancers.

 I have instructed a Great Shelford lawyer having checked that they are on the UBS conveyancing panel.
 Does my lawyer arrange the survey of the property?